 CREATE Portage County accelerates creativity, connection, and collaboration to advance vibrant and welcoming communities.
+Residents of Wood County are able to participate in this programming.
 One of the primary programs they manage is the Idea Center.
 The IDEA Center is a co-working and makerspace in the heart of Stevens Point and is a launchpad for ideas that expand entrepreneurship to include the arts, business, community impact, and personal development.
 CREATE is committed to dismantling demographic barriers that have historically limited access to creative work by offering the following to IDEA Center members: